-We organized a room setup over their garage in Gahanna, Ohio.
+As professional organizers, we organized a room setup over the McGhee’s garage in Gahanna, Ohio.
 This was a project for “GO” Month, which stands for “Get Organized”.
 Each year, the National Association of Profession Organizers (NAPO) would volunteer for a community project that involved some time of organization.

 NAPO is the National group of professional organizers.
-Yes, such a good exists.
+Yes, such an organized group exists!
 It’s a very organized organization!
 It’s made up of many folks who care about people.
 And it ranges from just routine clutter management all the way to varying degrees of mental problems.

 Have you seen the show Clean Sweep where they take everything out of the house and decide what to keep, what to donate, and what to sell?
 Peter Walsh, a professional organizer from Australia, would show people how their emotional attachment to stuff was cluttering their lives.

 Have you heard of Marie Kondo, an organizer from Japan, and her organizing method called “KonMari”?
 She provides a new method of examining you items to decide if they bring you joy or whether to thank the item for it’s service and let it go.

 I recently came across this handy KonMari checklist from a company in California called Happy DIY Home.
 See this article about How to Organize Your Home with the KonMari Method Checklist.
 The article does an excellent job of explaining the KonMari method of tidying your space in order to surround yourself with items that spark joy.

 I had the opportunity in early 2011 to work with several other Professional Organizers in Columbus, Ohio to help the McGhee Family setup their home for their growing family.
 This family had caught the attention of Oprah Winfrey and then even had their own TV show.